DChristianson/vcs-lisp/README.md

 ## References, Credits and Inspirations

-Special thanks to the authors of [Basic Programming] and [SICP] for providing the inspiration.
+Special thanks to the authors of [Basic Programming](https://en.wikipedia.org/wiki/BASIC_Programming) and [SICP](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) for providing the inspiration.

+Thank you [DALL-E mini](https://www.craiyon.com/), and the [Atari Label Maker](https://www.labelmaker2600.com/) for producing the concept box art.

 The following resources have been *very* helpful in developing this codebase.